Introduction to OCaml Programming

 2) P(k-1) holds implies P(k) holds for any natural number k>0.

-• It is easier for us CS-ers, the induction step 2) is really just a proof macro with k a parameter
+• Think of induction step 2) as a proof macro with k a parameter

 So, if we showed 1) and 2) above,